-This has been a Spanish value staple for years now, but the 2010 is the best edition I’ve ever tasted.
+This has been a Spanish value staple for years now, and the 2011 is yet another fine Toro Tempranillo.
 The wine is 100% Tinta de Toro (Tempranillo), hand harvested from vines 30+ years-old.
 There’s plenty of ripe Temparnillo fruit here – cherry, blackberry and plum – and very nice doses of wood spice and the grape’s exotic sandalwood fragrance.
 But cool nights on the vine and careful treatment in the winery leave a bright, refreshing, acidity in place as well and the smooth, refined, tannins don’t get in the way of solo sipping pleasure.
 A lot of wine for a very modest price.

 "Deep ruby.
 Smoky cherry and roasted coffee on the nose, with attractive floral and spicecake notes.
 Lush and expansive in the mouth, offering broad cherry and cassis flavors and a hint of licorice.
 A suave, gently sweet and open-knit wine, with a spicy element emerging on the long, gently tannic finish."International Wine Cellar 90 points

 - Matsu Toro El Recio 2011 Product #29717 (In Stock)

 A big, gutsy, "Tinto de Toro (Tempranillo) with all the heft you'd expect from this hot, arid, region but a touch of polish and class, too.
 Aged 14 months in mostly used French oak, it serves up big aromas and flavors of red and black berries, dark chocolate, baking spice, and creamy vanilla.
 Full and fleshy on the palate and finishing with fine tannins and plenty of fruit and spice.

 - Almirez Toro 2012 Product #29786 (In Stock)